yxtay/Senior-DE-Tech-Challenge/3_system_design/README.md

     - Set up datawarehouse using hive, spark or use cloud providers
     - Copy the data in the databases into the datawarehoue for analytical purposes
 - Sales
+  - Low effort:
     - In general, it is not a good idea to delete entries in a database
     - For this use case, I think a better solution is to have an is_active column for products
     - New products can be inserted into the products table
     - Old products should have their is_active field set to False
+  - High effort:
+    - Similar to solution for logistics team, use a dashboarding tool to allow sales team to add and remove products
+    - The dashboarding tool will update the changes to the products table

 ### Design 2